itliujia/itliujia/README.md

 </a>

 ### 👋 Hi, It's LiuHeo
-A undergraduatestudent of computer science & technology.
+A graduatestudent of computer science & technology.

 ### 😊 About Me
 - I'm studying on **Computer Science & Technology** and **Software Engineering**, interested in IoT, Edge Computing, Data Center Network, SDN, ...